Techaria/SKINET/README.md

 # SKINET
-A more advanced website software that offers internet serviices.
+A more advanced website software that offers internet services.